-THIS PURCHASE OF SERVICE AGREEMENT (hereinafter "Agreement"), made and entered into on the day of MONTH 2021, by and between the LEXINGTON-FAYETTE URBAN COUNTY GOVERNMENT, an urban county government of the Commonwealth of Kentucky created pursuant to KRS chapter 67A (hereinafter "Government"), 200 East Main Street, Lexington, Kentucky 40507, on behalf of its Department of Social Services (hereinafter "Sponsor"), and MISSION LEXINGTON, INC. DBA MISSION HEALTH LEXINGTON, with offices located 230 S.MARTIN LUTHER KING BLVD, LEXINGTON KY, 40508, (hereinafter "Organization").
+THIS PURCHASE OF SERVICE AGREEMENT (hereinafter "Agreement"), made and entered into on the \\\\th day of August, 2022, by and between the LEXINGTON-FAYETTE URBAN COUNTY GOVERNMENT, an urban county government of the Commonwealth of Kentucky created pursuant to KRS chapter 67A (hereinafter "Government"), 200 East Main Street, Lexington, Kentucky 40507, on behalf of its Department of Social Services (hereinafter "Sponsor"), and, the MISSION LEXINGTON, INC. DBA MISSION HEALTH LEXINGTON with offices located 230 S. Martin Luther King Boulevard, Lexington, KY 40508, (hereinafter "Organization").